henrikforb/TDT4113-ProgrammingProject/README.md

 # TDT4113 - Programming Project
 Repository for the two group assignments in the subject TDT4113 - Programming Project at NTNU.
-\nEverything is written in object oriented Python
+"\n"Everything is written in object oriented Python

 * [Keypad](https://github.com/henrikforb/TDT4113/tree/master/Keypad)
 * Robot (not made yet)